Getkey/rush/readme.md

 ### `echostrm`

 Except with `echostrm` (and `set`), when a stream is passed as a parameter to a command, the shell waits for it to end, then collect the list of strings it emitted, and pass it as arguments.
-With `echostrm`, the stream is emitted as its ostrm in real-time.
+With `echostrm`, the stream is emitted as its ostream in real-time.

 ```Rush
 set $stdstrm {strm {